Skip to main content

 Without specialty knowledge, appeal letters lack the clinical specificity needed to overturn urgent care denials quickly.

-Urgent Care Revenue Optimization
+Urgent Care Revenue Tuning

 “Urgent care centers see a broader range of acuity than they give themselves credit for.
 The default to 99213 for most visits is the single biggest revenue error in urgent care — a proper MDM analysis typically supports 99214 on 50-60% of visits.”